JennyHolberton/holbertonschool-shell/basics/README.md

-Script for listing contents of your directory
+Script for returning to home directory